Christoferis/RhubarbBarbara/releases/release1.1/README.md

 ---

 *RhubarbBarbara only outputs a video with the mouth Animation without any video, Motion Tracking, Footage and alignment has to be done outside of RhubarbBarbara*

+#### Development

+RhubarbBarbara is currently under development and help would be appreciated.
+We try to do regular updates

+**Roadmap:**

+    - Complete redesign of the ui for better navigation and more features
+    - More features: FPS, Resolution and bitrate
+    - Add support for custom Backgrounds + Placement of mouth In-Editor
+    - Script support + Emotions based on script (idea no real feature implementation planned)
+    - Better Performance:
+        Better Memory Management, split into chunks
+        Multithreaded Video Encoding